Vidalee/Neeko-Server/README.md

         "logger": false, // Wether to enable the fastify logger or not "secrets": {
             "spectate_secret": "spectate_secret", // Secret of the /spectate endpoint.
-            "check_spectate_secret": true, // Wheter to use it or not "statistics_secret": "statistics_secret",  // Secret of the /spectate endpoint.
+            "check_spectate_secret": true, // Wether to use it or not "statistics_secret": "statistics_secret",  // Secret of the /spectate endpoint.
-            "check_statistics_secret": true // Wheter to use it or not }
+            "check_statistics_secret": true // Wether to use it or not }
     },
     "spectator": {